Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM-enabled Classification Problems

-Finally, LLM models can contribute to vision-aided telecom.
+Finally, \blue{LLMs} can contribute to vision-aided telecom.
 Sensing is increasingly important for wireless networks, and computer vision is an important approach to capturing wireless environment dynamics.
-With pre-trained real-world knowledge, LLM models can be directly used for image and vision-related tasks, such as image description, image-text transformation, object detection, and image classification.
+With pre-trained real-world knowledge, \blue{LLMs} can be directly used for image and vision-related tasks, such as image description, image-text transformation, object detection, and image classification.
 In addition, LLM technologies also have advantages over conventional algorithms in terms of generalization capabilities.
 This means that LLMs can process various telecom tasks without extra training, e.g., blockage detection and prediction by using BS cameras\cite{ahn2022towards}, proactive beamforming and hand-off\cite{charan2021vision}, and user localization \cite{yao2022joint}.